 - 3 tablespoons butter (salted), at room temperature

 - 1 tablespoon aniseed

 - 1 pound pork cracklings, (chicharrones) minced

-- 2 tablespoon oil, to grease the skillet
+- 2 tablespoon vegetable oil, to grease the skillet

 - Grating yuca: Grate using the least coarse side of the grater, or using the grater attachment of your food processor (which I did).Place the grated cassava on a clean cotton cloth and squeeze as much liquid as you can.
 Catch the liquid into another container and measure the amount released.

 - Measuring broth: Measure that same amount of chicken broth (I used 1 cup of broth, the amount may vary depending on the cassava you use).
 You may discard the liquid extracted from the cassava.

 - Softening the leaves: Boil a pot full of water, and dip the leaves until they are pliable (about a minute).
 Remove from the water and set aside.